INTERNATIONAL TAX ASSISTANCE PROGRAM

 International Tax Assistance Program

 The US federal and state governments tax income, scholarships, and various financial gains.
-Taxes are typically withheld before payment, and individuals must file reports by a specific deadline after the tax year ends to reconcile payments made with government expectations.
+Taxes are typically withheld from you paycheck before payment, and individuals must file reports by a specific deadline after the tax year ends to reconcile payments made with government expectations.
 If your payments fall short of the total tax due, you’re responsible for paying the shortfall.
 Conversely, if you’ve overpaid, you’ll receive a refund from the federal and/or state revenue department.

 NOTE: The IRS will never initiate contact with taxpayers by email, phone call, text message, or social media.